François-Philippe Champagne

+François-Philippe Champagne (born June 25, 1970) is a Canadian lawyer and politician who has been Minister of Finance and National Revenue since 2025.
+A member of the Liberal Party, he was elected to the House of Commons in the 2015 election, serving as the member of Parliament (MP) for Saint-Maurice—Champlain.
+Champagne joined Cabinet in 2017 and assumed his current roles as the minister of finance in March 2025 and minister of national revenue in May 2025.

+In 2017, Champagne became the minister of international trade in the government of Prime Minister Justin Trudeau.
+He then served as the minister of infrastructure and communities from 2018 to 2019 before becoming the minister of foreign affairs.
+In 2021, he became minister of innovation science and industry.
+Prime Minister Mark Carney selected Champagne to be finance minister after taking office in 2025.

 Early life

-Champagne was raised in Shawinigan, Quebec, and studied law at the Université de Montréal and Case Western Reserve University School of Law.
+Champagne was born in Greenfield Park, Quebec, Canada on June 25, 1970, and raised in Shawinigan, Quebec.
+He studied law at the Université de Montréal and Case Western Reserve University School of Law.
 After several years working as a senior attorney for Elsag Bailey Process Automation, he joined ABB Group in 1999, eventually rising to group vice president and senior counsel.
-In 2008 he joined Amec PLC as a strategic development director, and was designated a "young global leader" by the World Economic Forum.
+In 2008, he joined Amec PLC as a strategic development director, and was designated a "young global leader" by the World Economic Forum.
 Following his return to Canada, he became involved in a variety of business and non-profit ventures.

 Political career

-In an interview with The Globe and Mail in 2009, Champagne expressed his desire to eventually return to Canada and enter politics, citing fellow Shawinigan resident Jean Chrétien as an inspiration.
+In an interview with The Globe and Mail in London, 2009, Champagne expressed his desire to eventually return to Canada and enter politics, citing fellow Shawinigan resident Jean Chrétien as an inspiration.
 Ahead of the 2015 Canadian federal election, he was nominated as the Liberal candidate in Saint-Maurice—Champlain, a riding represented at the time by New Democratic-turned-Liberal MP Lise St-Denis, and was elected to Parliament on October 19, 2015.

 After his election in 2015, Champagne was appointed as parliamentary secretary to the Minister of Finance until 2017, when he was appointed Minister of International Trade.

+Minister of Infrastructure and Communities (2018–2019)

+In 2018, Champagne was named Minister of Infrastructure and Communities, and oversaw the federal government’s $187 billion infrastructure investment plan.

-Minister of Foreign Affairs (2019-2021)
+Minister of Foreign Affairs (2019–2021)

 In November 2019, Champagne became Minister of Foreign Affairs, taking the helm of Trudeau's foreign policy.

 In June 2020, it was reported that Champagne had two more mortgages with the state-owned Bank of China, raising questions of potential vulnerability to foreign influence.

-Champagne welcomed Trump's peace agreement between Israel and the United Arab Emirates as a positive and historic step towards a peaceful and secure Middle East, adding Canada was gladdened by suspension of Israel's plans to annex parts of the occupied Palestinian territories in the West Bank.
+Champagne welcomed Trump's peace agreement between Israel and the United Arab Emirates as a positive and historic step toward a peaceful and secure Middle East, adding Canada was gladdened by suspension of Israel's plans to annex parts of the occupied Palestinian territories in the West Bank.